-Primary collaborators; Lukas Landler (University of Vienna), Michelle A. Jusino (US Forest Service), Jeffery R. Walters (Virginia Tech)
+Primary collaborators; Lukas Landler (Research Institute of Molecular Pathology, Vienna), Michelle A. Jusino (US Forest Service), Jeffery R. Walters (Virginia Tech)

 What started as a lively conversation among grad students over beer has turned into a productive and entirely novel research program!
 We study how and why so many cavity excavators orient their cavities to the cardinal directions.
 Projects include;